 Why go?
-For quality steak at a bargain price.
+Quality steak at bargain prices.

 Why go?
 For arguably the best burgers in Bristol.

 Chomp has amassed a loyal following since opening in 2014, perhaps because it favours quality over quantity.
-The choice of burgers is refreshingly simple compared to the thousands of different combinations on offer elsewhere.
+The choice of burgers is refreshingly simple compared to the thousands of combinations on offer elsewhere.
 For simplicity, stick to the house classic, cooked medium and served in a brioche bun with fries and coleslaw.
 There’s also an 8oz ribeye steak and an excellent veggie burger (the ‘bloody veggie’).
-Wash it down with the Chomp house brew, a 6% pale ale specially brewed by collaborators Wiper & True.
+Wash it down with the Chomp house brew, a 6 percent pale ale specially brewed by collaborators Wiper & True.

 The small potted herb garden outside is an indication that Chai Shai isn’t your standard curry house.
-Instead, this is Indian food via Bangladesh that won’t leave your hands dripping with oil.
-A menu of no more than 20 options guarantees your food will be freshly cooked, while an upstairs dining room has been added to cater for the curry-hungry crowds.
+Instead, this is Indian (and Bangladeshi) food that won’t leave your hands dripping with oil.
+A menu of no more than 20 options guarantees your food will be freshly cooked, while an upstairs dining room has been added to cater for the crowds.
 And you’ll receive one of the warmest welcomes in town from Faruk and Shilpi Choudhury, who were still Lord Mayor and Lady Mayoress of Bristol when they opened Chai Shai at the start of 2014.

 Why go?
-For excellent-value Middle Eastern-inspired plates.
+For excellent-value Middle Eastern-inspired small plates.

 Why go?
 To replace the calories you burnt in the pool, and then some.